gbblack/mansus/Rust/Rust Book - Error Handling.md

 In rust there are two types or errors: *recoverable* and *unrecoverable*.
-To handle these two errors Rust does not use exceptions it instead uses the type `Result<T, E>` for recoverable errors and `panic!` [[macro]] for unrecoverable errors.
+To handle these two errors Rust does not use exceptions it instead uses the type `Result<T, E>` for recoverable errors and `panic!` [[macros]] for unrecoverable errors.

 ### Unrecoverable Errors